cllopes/reactathon/material/2_react/6_list_keys/readme.md

 the list of items and wrap them in any element you want.

-Below the `<MyList>` component constructs an unordered list out of a list of string by wrapping each string in a `<li>` -- but this could have been any another native element or another component.
+Below the `<MyList>` component constructs an unordered list out of a list of string by wrapping each string in a `<li>` -- but this could have been any other native element or another component.

 ```javascript 1.8
 const MyList = (props) => {